WadeP6970/johnricco.github.io/_posts/2017-4-4-python-html.md

             # Create dataframe
             df = pd.DataFrame(index = range(0, n_rows), columns = range(0, n_cols))

+			# Create list to store rowspan values -- an
+			# index telling us which columns to skip
+            skip_index = [0 for i in range(0, n_cols)]

             # Start by iterating over each row in this table...
 			row_counter = 0
-            skip_index = [0 for i in range(0, n_cols)]

             for row in self.tables_html[n].find_all("tr"):

                 # Skip row if it's blank